As part of a research project, Arup is developing a glass façade system with integrated photobioreactors; the so-called bioenergy façade.

 10kgCO₂ absorption per m² bioenergy façade per year

 We want to technologically optimise the bioenergy façade and – at the same time – expand the design options for architects and planners.
-The bioenergy façade should establish itself as a customizable product for façade design in order to implement closed material loops at the building and district level. ” Jan Wurm Germany Research & Innovation Europe Leader
+The bioenergy façade should establish itself as a customizable product for façade design in order to implement closed material loops at the building and district level. ” Jan Wurm Leader Research & Innovation Europe

 Optimisation of the photobioreactors